 - In-School suspension

 - Out-of-school suspension

 - Parent/Teacher/Administrator conference

 - Removal from privileged activities (field trips, sports, events, etc)

 - Behavior Contract

-- Non-uniform days eliminated
+- · Non-uniform days eliminated

 Removal from class: Removal from class is any action taken by a teacher, administrator, or school to prohibit a student from attending his/her classroom or activity period for a period of not more than one day, due to disruption, etc. Work will be assigned and must be completed by the student for any credit.
-A letter sent home with the child and signed by the parent is required the school policy.
+A letter sent home with the child and signed by the parent is required the following day, for return to class.